Neurofeedback is a non-drug natural alternative for anxiety.

 - Ordering and arranging things

-- Repeatedly checking on things, such as checking if the door is locked or that the oven is off.
+- Repeatedly checking on things, such as checking if the door is locked.

 - Compulsive counting